ginstrom/paladin-novel/manuscript/chapter-15.md

 "Easier said than done," Pell observed.
 "Those cities have walls, guards, political protection."

-"Walls can be broken," Grimjaw said confidently, patting the bronze fittings of his siege engine.
+"Walls can be broken," Grimjaw said confidently.
 "Guards can be defeated.
 As for political protection..."
 He shrugged.
 "Hard to protect something that's been reduced to rubble."

 "We're not talking about destroying cities," Gond said firmly.
 "We're talking about liberating them.
 There's a difference."